TYPES OF SPORTS WAGERS

 A straight bet is an individual wager on a game or event that will be determined by a pointspread or money line.

 A parlay is a single bet that links two or more wagers; to win the bet, the player must win all the wagers in the parlay.
 If the player loses one wager, he loses the entire bet.
-However, if the player wins all the wagers in the parlay, he wins a higher payoff than if he had placed the bets separately.
+However, if the player wins all the wagers in the parlay, the player wins a higher payoff than if the player had placed the bets separately.

 A futures bet is a wager placed on an event typically far in the future, such as which team will win next year’s pro football championship game or pro hockey championship series.

 Proposition bets, or “prop” bets, focus on the outcome of events within a given game.
 Props are often offered on marquee games of great interest.
 These include Sunday and Monday night pro football games, various high-profile college football games, major college bowl games and playoff and championship games.
 An example of a prop bet is “Which team will score the first touchdown?”